NCLEX Partial Credit System: How to Maximize Your Score

 The Bottom Line

+The NCLEX partial credit system rewards clinical reasoning, not perfection.
 It sees your nursing brain.
 It values the process, not just the result.
-It acknowledges that patient care, like nursing, is a skill built through thought and judgment—not memorization.
+It acknowledges that patient care, like nursing, is a skill built through thought and judgment, not memorization.